jimpil/ajenda/README.md

 ## Notes

-1. As evidenced by the demo code above, wherever you see an <executor> argument in `ajenda.planning`, you can pass nil and one will be created for you (via `Executors/newSingleThreadScheduledExecutor`).
+1. As evidenced by the demo code above, wherever you see a 'pool' (Executor) argument in `ajenda.planning`, you can pass nil and one will be created for you (via `Executors/newSingleThreadScheduledExecutor` or `Executors/newScheduledThreadPool`).
-2. `ajenda.expiring/with-timeout` can also take nil as its <exec> argument, in which case it will create a future.
+2. `ajenda.expiring/with-timeout` can also take nil as its 'executor-service' argument, in which case it will create a future.
 3. There are public functions that are suffixed with *.
 These are actually the functions that do all the work, but they don't always mirror the arguments of the macros - so take caution using those!